Dependent Care Account Eligible Expenses

 Elder Care / Assisted Living / Custodial Care / Long-Term Care / Nursing Home

-Only if such expenses are not attributable to medical services and the qualifying individual spends at least 8 hours per day in the participant’s household.
+Only if the expenses are unrelated to medical services and the qualifying individual spends a minimum of eight hours per day in the participant's household.

 FICA and FUTA Taxes of Day Care Provider